Luvu182/travis/docs/system-architecture.md

 ## Architecture Overview

-LuxBot is a modular, horizontally-scalable system designed for multi-platform chatbot deployment with persistent long-term memory capabilities.
+Travis is a modular, horizontally-scalable system designed for multi-platform chatbot deployment with persistent long-term memory capabilities.

 ```
 ┌─────────────────────────────────────────────────────────────┐